saitejesh-cyber/trust-before-intelligence-book/manuscript/02_chapter_1_why_agents_fail.md

 The window for transformation is measured in quarters, not years.
 Organizations that wait for infrastructure to "stabilize" will find themselves unable to compete with those who've already built INPACT™-ready foundations.

-### Key Insight: Trust is Earned Through INPACT™ Need Fulfillment
+### Trust is Earned, Not Declared

 Many enterprises treat trust as a prerequisite: "We need trusted AI agents."

 This framing reverses cause and effect.

-Trust isn't something you declare or require. **Trust is the outcome users experience when infrastructure consistently fulfills all six INPACT™ needs.**
+Trust isn't something you declare or require. **Trust is the outcome users experience when infrastructure consistently fulfills all six needs.**

-- **I - Instant:** When responses are <2 seconds, users develop confidence in agent responsiveness
+- **Instant:** Sub-2-second responses build confidence
-- **N - Natural:** When language is business concepts not SQL, users stay engaged and get accurate results
+- **Natural:** Business language keeps users engaged
-- **P - Permitted:** When access is context-aware not blanket, users feel safe and regulators approve
-- **A - Adaptive:** When systems improve from feedback, users see reliability and trust grows over time
-- **C - Contextual:** When answers synthesize complete information, users get accurate insights
-- **T - Transparent:** When reasoning is auditable and explainable, users and auditors gain confidence
+- **Permitted:** Context-aware Access satisfies regulators
+- **Adaptive:** Continuous improvement builds reliability
+- **Contextual:** Complete answers earn credibility
+- **Transparent:** Auditable reasoning enables validation

-Fulfill all six needs, and trust emerges.
+Fulfill all six, and trust emerges.
 Miss even one, and join the 95% who fail.

-**This is the INPACT™ gap that causes the trust crisis that drives the 95% failure rate.**
+**This infrastructure gap causes the trust crisis.**

 ---
-**📍 CHECKPOINT: What We've Covered So Far**

-✅ 95% of agent pilots fail due to infrastructure gaps, not AI limitations
-✅ Six INPACT™ needs define what agents require to earn user trust
-✅ Trust collapsed 64% for agentic AI because infrastructure can't fulfill these needs
-→ **Next:** Sarah's board meeting and the $2M wake-up call

-**Reading Time Remaining:** ~20 minutes to Part 5

-**Your INPACT™ Quick Check:** Does your infrastructure fulfill all six needs?
+The research is clear: infrastructure gaps—not AI limitations—drive the 95% failure rate.
+Sarah's $2M lesson comes next.

 ---

 ## PART 2: SARAH'S MOMENT OF CRISIS